- Etter- og videreutdanning

 - present own and others scholarly work in relevant forums

-The programme leads to a PhD degree from the Faculty of Economics and Social Sciences, specialisation in International Management.
+The programme leads to a PhD degree from the Faculty of Economics and Social Sciences, with a specialisation in Information Systems.